www.rockingscots.co.uk

 mates.

-Jim Park and Tommy Kerr are reckoned to be still gigging.
+Jim Park and Tommy Kerr were reckoned to be still gigging.
+See some more on Tommy at: Tommy Kerr's Page.

 Sadly,